MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

 ```
 for temperature in temperature_schedule:
     apply mutations and crossovers to population
-    accept/reject changes based on temperature and fitness change
+    accept/reject changes based on temperature and cost change
     track best expressions discovered
 ```